gentleiyke/Binary_Classification_ML/README.md

-### Customer Churn Analysis
+# Customer Churn Prediction for ConnectTel

+## Project Overview

+ConnectTel is facing a significant challenge with customer churn, which impacts its revenue and growth.
+The aim of this project is to develop a robust customer churn prediction system using advanced analytics and machine learning techniques.
+By accurately forecasting which customers are likely to churn, ConnectTel can implement targeted retention strategies to reduce customer attrition, enhance loyalty, and maintain a competitive edge in the telecommunications industry.

+## Dataset

+The dataset consists of customer information, including demographic details, account information, service usage patterns, and churn status.
+The features include:

+- **Demographic Information:** Gender, SeniorCitizen, Partner, Dependents
+- **Account Information:** Tenure, Contract, PaperlessBilling, PaymentMethod, MonthlyCharges, TotalCharges
+- **Service Information:** PhoneService, MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies
+- **Churn Information:** Churn

-#### Problem Overview
+### Problem Definition

-This project aims to analyse customer churn data to understand the factors contributing to customer retention and attrition.
-The analysis uses a dataset that includes various customer attributes and their subscription details.
-The primary steps involve data cleaning, exploratory data analysis (EDA), feature engineering, model building, and evaluation.

-#### Steps Involved

-1. **Data Loading and Initial Inspection**
+- **Objective:** Develop a machine learning model to predict customer churn.
+- **Target Variable:** Churn (Yes/No)

+### Data Exploration and Preprocessing
+- **Load Libraries:** Import necessary libraries for data analysis, visualization, and machine learning.
-    - Load the dataset and perform initial inspections to understand its structure and contents.
+- **Data Loading:** Load the dataset and examine its structure.

-2. **Data Cleaning**
-    - Handle missing values, especially focusing on the `totalcharges` column which has 11 missing values.
-    - Convert data types as necessary to ensure consistency and accuracy in analysis.
+- **Data Cleaning:** Handle missing values and drop unnecessary columns.

-3. **Exploratory Data Analysis (EDA)**
+- **Exploratory Data Analysis (EDA):**
-    - Perform univariate and bivariate analysis to identify patterns and correlations.
-    - Visualize data distributions and relationships using plots and charts.
+  - Visualize relationships between the target variable and key features.

-4. **Feature Engineering**
+  - Explore correlations and conduct univariate, bivariate, and multivariate analysis.

+### Feature Engineering
+- **Encoding Categorical Variables:** Convert categorical variables into numerical format using Label Encoding and One-Hot Encoding.
-    - Create new features from existing ones to enhance model performance.
+- **Creating New Features:** Generate new features based on insights from EDA to enhance model performance.
-    - Standardize numerical features to ensure they are on a comparable scale.

-5. **Model Building**
+### Model Selection, Training, and Validation
-    - Split the data into training and testing sets.
+- **Train-Test Split:** Split the data into training and testing sets.
-    - Build and train three machine learning models to predict customer churn.
+- **Model Training:** Train three supervised learning models, including:
+  - Logistic Regression
+  - Gradient Boosting
+  - Support Vector Machine (SVM)
-    - Use cross-validation to tune hyperparameters and select the best model.
+- **Hyperparameter Tuning:** Use RandomizedSearchCV to optimise model hyperparameters.

-6. **Model Evaluation**
-    - Evaluate the models using appropriate metrics (precision, recall, and F1-score).
+- **Model Evaluation:** Evaluate model performance using the following metrics precision, recall, F1-score and confusion matrix.

+### Model Evaluation
-    - Compare model performances and select the best-performing model for deployment.
+- **Compare Models:** Analyse the results of the models and select the best-performing one based on evaluation metrics.
+- **Business Considerations:** Consider the impact of false positives and false negatives on the business to decide the best-suited model.

-7. **Model Interpretation and Insights**
+**Model Interpretation and Insights**
 - Interpret the model results to derive actionable insights.
 - Identify the most significant features that influence customer churn.

-#### Challenges
+## Challenges Faced

-- **Handling Missing Values:**
-    - The dataset contains 11 missing values in the `totalcharges` column.
-Properly identifying and handling these missing values was crucial for maintaining data integrity.

-- **Feature Selection:**
+- Handling class imbalance in the dataset.
+- Feature engineering to improve model performance.
-    - Selecting the most relevant features for model training involved balancing between too many features (overfitting) and too few features (underfitting).
+- Selecting the most appropriate evaluation metrics for the business problem.

-#### Conclusion
+## Conclusion

-This project provides a comprehensive analysis of customer churn, leveraging machine learning techniques to predict churn and offer insights into customer behavior.
-The findings can help businesses implement strategies to improve customer retention and reduce churn rates.
+ConnectTel can proactively address customer attrition and implement effective retention strategies by developing an accurate customer churn prediction model.
+This project demonstrates the application of data science and machine learning techniques to solve a critical business problem in the telecommunications industry.

 ### Dependencies